45+ Sewing Hacks That Everyone Needs In Their Kit

 Safety Pins for Bodkins

-While stitching loops in hoodies and waistbands, you need to make sure whether the loop is wide enough to let the string smoothly through it or not.
+While stitching loops in hoodies and waistbands, you need to make sure that the loop is wide enough to get the string to glide easily through it.
 However, there are many times when your strings do not have bodkins.

 Thumb Marker

-Making evenly spaced stitching patterns are very important, especially when you’re sewing by hand, as these things are already customized in sewing machines.
-Besides, these even spaces show your expertise in sewing.
+Making evenly spaced stitching patterns is very important, especially when you’re sewing by hand, as these things are already customized in sewing machines.
+Besides, these even spaces show your expertise and result in a professional-looking item.
 We have a fantastic hack that will help you a great deal!

 Jean Repair, No Tailor or Seamstress Required

-A high-quality pair of jeans will actually save you money in the long run, because after all, jeans were originally designed to take a beating.
+A high-quality pair of jeans will actually save you money in the long run, because after all, jeans were originally designed to take a beating and are a hard-wearing, and durable fabric.
 Nevertheless, there are a few hot spots that wear out faster than others.
 Fear not, you’ll simply need a sewing machine and a matching-color fusible interfacing for this fix.

 Make Skinny Jeans